soffes/ZoomIn/README.md

 **Zoom In is deprecated.** Zoom keeps changing their page which breaks the plug-in.
 I don't use Zoom anymore so it's hard to keep up with them.
 Sorry, everyone.

+Check out [this fork](https://github.com/ocastx/ZoomIn) by @ocastx for a maintained version.

 — Sam

 ---